zstoebs/site/content/about/index.md

 +++
 title = "about me"
 date = 2021-06-27T19:24:19-05:00
-description = "legends say that the stache is commensurate with my wisdom" draft = false
+description = "legends say that the size of the stache is commensurate with my wisdom" draft = false
 [schema]
   type="AboutPage"